2022 Houston Astros season: August

 On August 23, Justin Verlander left a no-hitter intact after six innings with 10 strikeouts on the way to extending a major-league leading 16 wins to lead a 4–2 victory over Minnesota.
 Ryne Stanek allowed the first hit to former Astro Carlos Correa in the top of the seventh, who received a warm and lengthy ovation from the Houston crowd in a return during his first at bat.
 It was Verlandfer's second no-hit try versus the Twins on the season; in May, he lost a no-hit bid after eight innings.
 Alex Bregman's home run provided insurance for a 4–0 lead.
-Yordan Álvarez collected a single in front his family, who had just left Cuba and saw him play professionally for the first time.
+Yordan Alvarez collected a single in front his family, who had just left Cuba and saw him play professionally for the first time.
 Framber Valdez (13–4) authored a new franchise record 21st-consecutive quality start on August 24 versus the Twins, allowing two hits and one run in seven innings and getting eight strikeouts to lead a 5–3 Astros win.
 On August 25, the Astros defeated the Twins 6–3 with a solid outing by Luis García, who gave up 3 runs in 5 innings while striking out five Twins batters.
 On the other side of the ball, Trey Mancini hit a 3 run homer which ended up being the difference in the game as Twins starter Chris Archer allowed 5 runs in 4 innings.
 The Astros swept not only this series from Minnesota but also swept the season series outright.